loljoshie/lj-inventory/README.md

 * Download source files from github
 * Drag source files into your resources folder
 * Rename folder from `lj-inventory-main` to `lj-inventory`
-* Replace all qb-inventory to lj-inventory.
+* Replace all 'qb-inventory' to 'lj-inventory' like show in this image: (https://i.imgur.com/SyQwuoy.png).
+* Make sure your qb-weapons and qb-smallresources is up to date.

 # Key Features
 * ALL IMAGES FOLLOW THE SAME DIMENSIONS